chandley/post_course_reviews/README.md

 *  contains items

 ### Item
-*  knows what its base price is
+*  knows what its base price and name is

 ### Promotional Rule
-*  Can apply a reduced price for an item
+*  Can calculate a reduced price for an item
-*  Can apply a percent discount to a basket :
+*  Can calculate a percent discount to a basket
-*  Applies discount to basket
+*  Supplies an adjustment factor for previously applied discounts

 ### Totaliser
 *  calculates total
 *  applies discount
+*  adjusts discounts for other discounts already applied